buerokratt/POC-DMR.Infrastructure/docs/spikes/helm/guide.md

 │   └── ...
 ```

-chart-name/ (repo):
+chart-name/:
-This is the repo that contains your chart.
+This is the folder that contains your chart.

 .helmignore (file):
-This is the file that contains all the ignores files when packaging the chart, like gitignore.
+This is the file that contains all the ignored files when packaging the chart, like gitignore.

 Chart.yaml (file):
-This is the file that contains meta data/information about the chart that is being packaged e.g. version no., name of chart etc.
+This is the file that contains metadata/information about the chart that is being packaged e.g. version no., name of chart etc.

 values.yaml (file):
 This is the file that contains all the values you want to inject into your templates.
 Think of this as Helm's version of Terraform's variables.tf file.
-This is where the magic happens when it comes to versioning, every time you make a change to the chart or app you upgrade the version number variables in here which will create the basis for rolling/upgrading the Kubernetes cluster.
+This is where the magic happens when it comes to versioning, every time you make a change to the chart or app you upgrade the version number variables in here which will create the basis for rolling/upgrading this Helm deployment in the Kubernetes cluster.

-charts/ (repo):
+charts/:
-This is the repo that contains other library charts that your chart depends on.
+This is the folder that contains other library charts that your chart depends on.

-templates/ (repo):
+templates/:
-This is the repo that contains the actual manifest files (yaml) that you are deploying with the chart.
+This is the folder that contains the actual manifest files (yaml) that you are deploying with the chart.
 For example you might be deploying an nginx deployment that needs a service, configmap and secrets.
 You will have your deployment.yaml, service.yaml, config.yaml and secrets.yaml all in the template repo.
 They will all get their values from values.yaml from above.

 crds/ (repo):
-This is the repo that contains the custom resource definitions.
+This is the folder that contains the custom resource definitions.

 ## Helm commands
 Helm commands provides us with a set of powerful and useful commands that helps to create, manage, install, deploy, roll back, etc our charts.
 Firstly, the helm CLI needs to installed on the machine, below is a list of useful and basic helm commands.